 Cape Henlopen State Park (Lewes Beach)

 Take a break at Cape Henlopen State Park located in Lewes.
-Among the top natural attractions in Delaware Shores, Cape Henlopen State Park offers a variety of water and outdoor recreation activities for the family.
+Among the top natural attractions in Delaware Shores, Cape Henlopen State Park offers water and outdoor recreation activities for the family.
 The park houses a designated swimming beach, nature center, Fort Miles Museum and an 18-hole disc golf course.
-In addition, families can ride bikes, hike, kayak, ride horses and fish.
+In addition, families ride bikes, hike, kayak, ride horses and fish.
 The swimming area offers showers, changing rooms and concessions, providing families everything they need for a day outdoors.